 However, I chose to install the Cel-Fi GO package myself.

-So away I went.
-Tom the virtual assistant on the Cel-Fi Go Support page, help via email and lots of online research, all combined to teach me the ins and outs of installing a functional Cel-Fi GO package.
+So, I had a helper that unfortunately you canโt access any more.
+My mate Tom, help from Powertec, and lots of online research all helped me understand the ins and outs of installing a functional Cel-Fi GO package.

-First up, I learnt that Cel-Fi antennas are loners.
+First up, I learned that Cel-Fi antennas are loners.
 They love isolation.
 The more isolation the better.
 What exactly am I talking about here?

 Secondly, the external antenna needs clear space around it.
 Some great mounting locations are: